harrisonmiller13/pandas-pipeline/README.md

 Pandas also offer a .pipe method which can be used for similar purposes with user-defined functions.
 However, we are going to use a library called pdpipe, which specifically addresses this pipelining issue with Pandas DataFrame.

-First to have a look at our data, we used pandas profiling to generate an EDA report
+First to have a look at our data, we used pandas profiling to generate an EDA report Pandas profiling generates profile reports from a pandas DataFrame.
+The pandas df.describe() function is great but a little basic for serious exploratory data analysis. pandas_profiling extends the pandas DataFrame with df.profile_report() for quick data analysis.

 Functions were made to classify a house by size according to number of rooms and